Tesla Financial Statements and Financial Ratios Analyzed from 2016 to 2020

 - Summarized balance sheet for the last 5 years.

-- Summary analysis by myself of important income statement, balance sheet, and financial ratio trends and other happenings.
+- Summary analysis by myself of the important income statement, balance sheet, and financial ratio trends, and other happenings.

 - Five year’s worth of over twenty common financial ratios presented with formulas, calculations, and analysis tips for each ratio.

 - Line by line description, explanation, and analysis tip for most financial statement line items and financial ratios.

 - Professional financial analysis tips are provided in each section to help YOU conduct your OWN financial analysis!

 - Each section includes an “in other words” segment.
 This is where I use plain English to explain concepts.

 Enjoy the preliminary information and for a more detailed analysis, buy the financial report!